 DT McKinnley Jackson Signs With Texas A&M

-Four-star defensive tackle McKinnley Jackson officially signed his national letter of intent with Texas A&M during National Signing Day on Wednesday, marking a big get for Fisher and the Aggies coaching staff.
+Four-star defensive tackle McKinnley Jackson officially signed his national letter of intent with Texas A&M during National Signing Day 2020, marking a big get for Fisher and the Aggies coaching staff.

 Jackson initially committed to LSU after his freshman season, but he opened up his recruiting process and took visits to a few SEC West schools before finally coming to a decision and signing with A&M.